 improve communication in the workplace

 It’s nearly impossible to make improvements if you don’t know what’s holding you back.
 Email, phone calls, instant messaging, and team meetings, are different communication channels that are best suited for different kinds of topics.
 Email, for instance, probably isn’t the most efficient way to get an answer for a quick and urgent question.
 That’s why many organizations replace email with collaboration tools and intranet software.
 Make a list of your current internal communication methods and determine what’s effective and what isn’t.
+Effective communication strategies are essential for a successful business, as they help establish a solid foundation for business strategy, especially in the evolving workplace.

 4. Implement intranet software.